srepollock/ImageMorpherAndroid/README.md

 To Do:
 ------
+- Resizing images
+- Update user interface and options
 - Drawing lines
 - Create a line class
     - This should hold onto the vector (direction & magnitude)
-- Saving projects
-- Loading projects